jooray/margin-trade/README.md

 ```

 Of course I should have received/saved 10 USD worth of BTC in order for this to stabilize and not short BTC - you should do this when you receive BTC that has some value and you want to keep the USD value of received BTC.

+Please note that Deribit accepts orders only in multiplies of 10 USD (so you cannot hedge 5 USD, only 10 USD, 20 USD, etc.).

 If you are spending from the account, you are buying XBTUSD (yes, it is counterintuitive, but you are buying back BTC, so lowering your position), so you would do: